poljar/weechat-matrix/README.md

 # Project Status

-Weechat-Matrix already supports large parts of the Matrix protocol.
-See our [TODO](https://github.com/poljar/weechat-matrix/blob/master/TODO.md) list for more details.
-Encryption support is still in the works.
+Weechat-Matrix already supports large parts of the Matrix protocol, end to end encryption support is still experimental.

 # Installation